itsmartinwho/foresight-cdss-mvp/README.md

 ## Overview

 Foresight CDSS is a browser-based clinical decision support system prototype.
-This MVP (Minimum Viable Product) focuses on demonstrating core UI/UX concepts and a refactored frontend architecture.
-It uses a Supabase backend (PostgreSQL) to manage and serve patient data, simulating functionalities like patient dashboards, lists, and workspaces.
-The system is designed to eventually assist healthcare providers with diagnostic planning, treatment recommendations, and complex case identification for autoimmune and oncology conditions by integrating ambient voice transcription, clinical data analysis, AI diagnostic assistance, and automated documentation.
+This MVP (Minimum Viable Product) focuses on demonstrating core UI/UX concepts and a first version of the AI features.
+It uses a Supabase backend (PostgreSQL) to manage and serve realistic mock patient data, simulating functionalities like patient dashboards, lists, and workspaces.
+The system is designed to eventually assist healthcare providers with diagnostic planning, treatment recommendations, and complex case identification such as in the autoimmune and oncology areas by integrating ambient voice transcription, clinical data analysis, AI diagnostic assistance, and automated documentation.

 **Note:** This is currently a prototype.
-While it connects to a real Supabase database instance for data, it does not yet perform live clinical analysis beyond what's available in the seeded dataset.
+It connects to a real Supabase database instance for data and features a basic AI medical advisor but does not yet perform live clinical analysis beyond what's available in the seeded dataset.

 ## Features (Current Prototype Highlights)

 *   **Supabase Integration:** Patient and admission data is managed in a PostgreSQL database hosted on Supabase.
 *   **Dynamic Data Loading:** The application fetches data from Supabase at runtime.
+*   **Foresight Advisor:** Dedicated `/advisor` tab offering an AI medical advisor chat (powered by GPT models via `/api/advisor`) with features like citations, follow-up questions, voice dictation for input, and voice playback for responses.
+*   **Live Voice Transcription:** Real-time voice transcription is available within the consultation workspace to capture notes.
+*   **Complex Case Alert Display:** The system displays pre-existing complex case alerts associated with patients (e.g., autoimmune, oncology) on the dashboard and alerts screen.
 *   **Modular UI Components:** Demonstrates a component-based architecture with reusable UI elements for:
     *   Dashboard Overview
     *   Patient List & Search